arthurr455565/Diabetes-Prediction-Using-ML/README.md

    - Secondary background: #E0E0E0 (darker gray)
    - Text color: #31333F (dark gray)

-2. **Custom Loading Spinner**:
-   - The app uses a "hamburger" style loading spinner for a unique user experience
-   - Appears during prediction operations and data loading

-3. **Minimal UI Mode**:
+2. **Minimalist UI**:
-   - Streamlined interface with less visual clutter
+   - Clean interface with less visual clutter
    - Focus on content and user interactions

+3. **Browser Configuration**:
+   - Privacy-focused with optional usage stats collection disabled

 The UI customization is achieved through the `.streamlit/config.toml` file, which can be modified to further personalize the application's appearance.